OpenBao Backup Using AWS S3 or MinIO

 -

 Unseal keys backup: Stores a reference copy of the first unseal key from the unseal secret alongside each snapshot.
 This reference helps verify and identify the correct unseal keys to use during restore operations.
-Note: Only the first key is stored for security reasons, the full unseal key set is not included.
+Only the first key is stored for security reasons.
+The full unseal key set is not included.

 -

-Automated retention: Supports configurable retention period on snapshot objects managed via MinIO object lifecycle policies.
+Automated retention: Supports a configurable retention period on snapshot objects managed by MinIO object lifecycle policies.
 Old snapshot backups are automatically deleted after the defined retention period.
-Note: Retention management is currently supported only for MinIO deployments.
+Retention management is currently supported only for MinIO deployments.

 Critical: Manual Unseal Keys Backup